This post is about where you can find a great slice of pizza organized by neighborhood.

 These will cost more than grabbing a few slices, but frankly, the pizza and the entire experience is worth it.
 You will be eating a delicious slice of history.

-Try great pizza by joining our Greenwich Village Food Tour that stops by two of the pizzerias on the list.
+Try great pizza by joining our Greenwich Village Food Tour which stops by two of the pizzerias on the list.

 Alternatively, you can also discover a lot of great pizza shops on the New York Pizza Tour from Secret Food Tours.